 - Give an early inheritance

 I prefer to label these “disadvantages” as “facts” for which you need awareness.
-You need to understand and have perspective about the structure of the reverse mortgage.
-For instance, since you are not making any monthly mortgage payments, the interest rate for a reverse mortgage will be higher and your equity will decrease, assuming no increase in your home.
-However, over time, real estate has historically always increased.
-Other facts to be aware of include:
+You need to understand and have perspective about the structure of the reverse mortgage, including the following:

 - The equity you hold in your home may go down as the interest on your loan adds up throughout the years.
 For this reason, it is not recommended to start a reverse mortgage at the age of 55.
 The optimal age is around 75.